Esri/arcgis-maps-sdk-dotnet-samples/src/Android/Xamarin.Android/Samples/Location/ShowLocationHistory/readme.md

 ## About the data

-The sample uses a dark gray basemap with blue and red graphics.
+The sample uses a dark gray basemap with lime and red graphics.
 A custom location data source that provides fake/random location data is provided to enable easier testing and allow the sample to be useful on desktop/non-mobile devices.

 ## Tags